stefanofa/awesome/TOPICS.md

 *   [tamagui/tamagui](https://github.com/tamagui/tamagui) - Style React fast with 100% parity on React Native, an optional UI kit, and optimizing compiler.

-*   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense
+*   [toss/suspensive](https://github.com/toss/suspensive) - All-in-one for React Suspense — ErrorBoundary with shouldCatch, SSR-safe Suspense, Delay, and more

 *   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - Smooth scroll at it should be